MAVUNDL/Image-Classification-and-Similarity-Detection-using-A-Graph-Neural-Network/README.md

 - **Texture Features**: Using **Gray-Level Co-occurrence Matrix (GLCM)**, we compute:

   - **Contrast**: Quantifies local intensity variations, indicating heterogeneity in bubble sizes.
   - **Energy**: Measures textural uniformity, related to bubble arrangement and stability.
   - **Entropy**: Reflects the complexity or randomness of the texture.
+  - **Homogeneity**: Measures the closeness of the distribution of elements to the GLCM diagonal, indicating the smoothness and uniformity of the bubble structures.

 Each image is divided into smaller non-overlapping **patches**, and an 8-dimensional feature vector is extracted for each patch, capturing its local visual properties.